 logitPrYci=1=αc+ βNOxNOxci+βCOCOci+βECECci+ βPM2.5(non-EC PM2.5ci)+ βSESSESci +βCivil StatusCivil Statusci+βResidenceResidenceci+βBirthBirthci,

-where Yci denotes whether subject i in matched stratum c was diagnosed with ALS, i.e., c represents a case and its matched controls; αc the matched stratum-specific intercepts (not estimated in conditional logistic models); βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation increase in concentration of NOx, CO, EC, non-EC PM2.5 respectively, scaled by their respective standard deviations and centered at their means; and the rest as coefficients for subject-specific covariates.
-If other sources of air pollution are associated with ALS, then including non-EC PM2.5 adjusts for other air pollutants from other sources.61 Therefore, βPM2.5 is interpreted as the association with air pollutants not specifically included in our analysis.
-In urban European environments, traffic-related pollutants typically represent on-average 14% of PM2.5 concentrations.62 In a sensitivity analysis, we included βO3 to account for O3 exposures in the model, and added ns(SESparishci), as a natural spline with three degrees of freedom.
+where Yci denotes whether subject i in matched stratum c was diagnosed with ALS, i.e., c represents a case and its matched controls; αc the matched stratum-specific intercepts (not estimated in conditional logistic models); βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation (SD) increase in concentration of NOx, CO, EC, non-EC PM2.5 respectively, scaled by their respective SDs and centered at their means, with each β a pollutant-specific association adjusted by other terms in the model and the rest as coefficients for subject-specific covariates.
+Interquartile Range (IQR) could equivalently be used to scale pollutant concentrations.
+If other sources of air pollution are associated with ALS, then including non-EC PM2.5 adjusts for PM2.5 from other sources,67 as well as indicating whether pollution from other sources not explicitly quantified might also have associations with ALS.
+Therefore, βPM2.5 is interpreted as the association with air pollutants not specifically included in our analysis.
+In urban European environments, traffic-related pollutants typically represent on-average 14% of PM2.5 concentrations.68 In a sensitivity analysis, we included O3 in the model, as O3 concentrations have been associated with many adverse health outcomes,69 and were negatively correlated with traffic-related pollutants, and added ns(SESparishci), as a natural spline with three degrees of freedom.

 In our model, βNOx, βCO, and βEC represent the independent pollutant-specific associations with ALS diagnosis.
 In the same model, we estimated the joint association between these three pollutants and ALS diagnosis as: